 However, we also think you should check out their five historic districts and venture a couple of miles away to the NC Transportation Museum in Spencer.

 Visit Seagrove and you’ll be smack dab in the middle of the handmade pottery capital of the United States.
+You can visit potters in their studios, and if you don’t know where to start, visit the NC Pottery Center for all the info you’ll need.

 Be sure to spend time driving around the NC Pottery Highway (NC 705).
-That way you can stop in towns like Star, Whynot, Robbins, and more along the way.
+That way, you can stop in towns like Star, Whynot, Robbins, and more along the way.

 We first visited Wake Forest for a now-defunct barbecue competition that we hope will return but fell in love with the community centered around White Street.

 For beer lovers, White Street Brewing is a must, and if you want to check out some nature, E. Carroll Joyner Park and nearby Falls Lake State Recreation Area should get a visit from you.